Jack and Jane serving in Malawi

 Since then he has married his wife, Jane, and has graduated with a bachelor’s degree with a triple major—pastoral, education, and missions and a Master’s in Community Psychology (Counseling).
 Jane also graduated in December 2013 with a Bachelor’s in Education.

-They have three children and are now working alongside our missionaries in Malawi where Jack’s ministries include reaching the Yao people group (99% muslim), counseling, and teaching in the Bible School.
+They have four children and are now working alongside our team members in Malawi where Jack’s ministries include reaching the Yao people group (99% muslim), counseling, and teaching in the Bible School.
 Jane works alongside the national leader of the women’s ministry in planning and coordinating national women’s programs.
 She is coordinating the sewing class program for women in Lilongwe with the help of the national council.
 She is also reaching out to adolescent girls in the community through teaching home-based skills and conducting Bible studies.